How The Women Of Wakanda Grapple With Grief & Power In Black Panther Sequel

 "For me, they go hand in hand and the good thing is that with Black Panther, the very fact that we exist is radical."

-Black Panther's box office success "changes the conversation" and Nyong'o hopes it will lead to a moment when we won't necessarily be highlighting race but focusing on films' stories for what they are.
+Black Panther's box office success "changes the conversation", and Nyong'o hopes it leads to a moment when we won't necessarily be highlighting race, but focusing on films' stories for what they are.

 "It changes the expectation of what is expected from our race and culture, and hopefully it’s making a lasting change so that again, it’s not going to be a question," she explains.